msmannan00/globaleaks-angular-fork/documentation/user/admin/TroubleShooting.rst

   less /var/globleaks/log/globaleaks.log

-Log Files
+Log files
 ---------
-There are a few useful logs and corresponding log files when GlobaLeaks is installed.
+Here are some useful logs and their corresponding files when GlobaLeaks is installed:

 **GlobaLeaks process:**